jayjay-05/FidgieQlickr/README.md

 }
 ```

 The second part of the code involved sending usuable data to a web server that would be analyzed to create useful data insights for the user.
-The push button will always return either 1 or 0, depending on whether the button is pressed or not (1 is for not pressed, and 0 and is for pressed).
+The push button will always return either 1 or 0, depending on whether the button is pressed or not (0 is for pressed, and 1 and is for not pressed).
 The potentiometer will return a value between 0-1023 which will be mapped down to a scale of 0-10.
 In this context, the potentiometer value refers to how much the slider has been moved.
 The desired data output is as follows:
 ```txt
 1 2425  1
 2 2426  5